 We like to eat seaweed, jellyfish & crabs and have very strong jaws to crunch through the shell to get to the yummy juicy bit inside.
 We can dive under the water and can hold our breath for a very long time.
 We generally dive for 15 to 30 minutes, but we can hold our breath for hours.

 I have four legs, and we use our legs to paddle through the water just like you do.
-Paddle, paddle paddle, its so much fun !
-We turtles are very good swimmers.
 In the beginning, when we are learning to swim, we use our two back legs first to push us through the water.
 When we are about one year old, we learn to use our front legs too.
 Once we can use our front and back legs, we copy the special swimming pattern of our Mummy and Daddy, then we can swim really well.

-We have a hard shell on our back to protect us, just like our land based cousin the tortoise.
+We have a hard shell on our back to protect us, just like our cousin the tortoise.
 The tortoise doesn’t like living in the water like we do.
-Because we live in water our shell is different to our tortoise cousins, a turtle's shell is more shallow to allow us to swim through the water more easily.
-The tortoise shell is much higher and much more round.
 We turtles spend all of our life living in open ocean or near the shore.
 Our Mummies go on shore only to build nests and lay their eggs.
 We can even sleep under the sea.
 We can float in our shells too.
 I love being a turtle.

-When the time is right and the moon high in the sky to help light up the beach, we hatch from our eggs and dig our way up from down in the sand, it's hot work so it's nice to do this when it's cool at night.
-We use the moon and the starlight to see the water so we can see where we have to run over the sand to the sea.
-We have to run very quickly, as quick as we can and get to the water quickly, before a hungry bird sees us and scoops us up for dinner!!
+When the time is right and the moon high in the sky to help light up the beach, we hatch from our eggs and dig our way up from down in the sand.
+We have to run very fast and get to the water quickly, before a hungry bird sees us and scoops us up for dinner!!
 We are only 4.6cm long and weigh just 20 grams, so many sea birds think we are a lovely meal.
-I ran very very fast I can tell you.
+I ran very, very fast I can tell you.

 Once we have grown up to about 45cm, we are big enough to swim back to the coastal waters near the beach, where we grow up.
 We make lots of friends here inshore and love the delicious food that is all around the shore.
 When I grow up in a few years' time, I too will swim long distances to meet other turtles.
 We turtles are very lucky, we have a special chemical in our brain called magnetite, that reacts with the earth's magnetic field.
-This allows us turtles to find our way to navigate for long distances.
-We don’t get lost !!
-We can only swim very slowly about 1.6 kmh (1 mph), so we can't swim as fast as the other animals you have met, but we can swim for a lot further.
+This allows turtles to find our way over long distances.
+We don’t get lost!!
+We do swim quite slowly so we can't swim as fast as the other animals you have met, but we can swim for a lot further.
 You might remember that when you start to swim long distances too, swim slowly and you won't tire yourself out and you can swim for much longer.